Metal vs. Plastic Belts

 Advantage: Plastic

-Metal belts can generate filings or metal particulates due to connector rod and link interface in certain applications.
+In certain applications, metal belts can generate filings or metal particulates due to the connector rod and link interface.
 This is not an issue with plastic.

 Repair Ability: